How to Choose the Best Food for Small Dogs

-- Dog food that is rich in antioxidants and probiotics could also help prevent radical damage over a small dog's long lifespan.
+- Dog food rich in antioxidants and probiotics could also help prevent radical damage over a small dog's long lifespan.

 - The food should also contain unsaturated fats like Omega-3 and Omega-6 fatty acids, which you can get from fish and flaxseed oil.
-These healthy fats maintain the health of your pup’s heart and promote healthy skin and a shiny coat.
+Foods with healthy fats like Omega-3 and Omega-6 maintain the health of your pup’s heart and promote healthy skin and a shiny coat.

 - Since miniature dogs have narrow throats and small jaws, opt for tiny or nibble-sized kibble to avoid choking and enable easier digestion.

 Extra Tips for Feeding Small and Toy Dogs

 Owners of small and miniature dog breeds should carefully monitor the amount of food they are giving to their pets.
 Our little canine friends can be prone to weight gain, and while a bit of extra weight may seem unnoticeable or harmless, it can have serious health risks on your pudgy pooch.
 The added weight can put a lot of stress to the dog's bones and organs, or worsen any existing medical conditions.

 To put it into perspective, take a pug who is 2 kilograms overweight.
 That is around 14.5 extra kilos on the average woman, and 17 extra kilos on the average man!

 Overfeeding can also lead to dog obesity, which is one of the biggest problems in dog nutrition.
 Did you know that dogs tend to overeat when fed kibble rather than canned or raw foods?
 Canned and raw dog foods have a higher water content, which makes their tummy feel full sooner, helping to curb their appetite.